Foursails/aurelia-plus/README.md

 ## Split Value Converter

-*aurelia-plus/split-value-converter*
+**Module Name**: *aurelia-plus/split-value-converter*

 The split value converter is a two way value converter that splits text from the view into an array in the view-model and joins an array from the view-model back into a string in the view.
-This is particularly useful for search inputs where you may want tokenize a search into parameters.
+This is particularly useful for searching where you may want tokenize an input.

 ### Parameters

-- **Token (string)** [Default: ' '] Character or text to split the string by.
+- **Token (string)** [Default: ' '] String to split the string by.

 ### Examples